bailout

 Thanks to: Firefox and its Add-On writers

-I mentioned in a late-2007 Tucknote that I was changing the links page.
+I mentioned in a recent Tucknote that I was changing the links page.

 I did.

 To repeat myself: the reason I am doing this, is that manually adding a link onto the old links page was enough of a pain that I rarely bothered - and never with my own links from my own browsing.
 That seemed Stupid.
-Of course, I don't want to give some bedamned marketing website (say, del.icio.us, owned by Yahoo, which might be bought by Microsoft soon) my list of links, because they will Commit Evil with it.
+Of course, I don't want to give some bedamned marketing website (say, del.icio.us, owned by Yahoo) my list of links, because they will Commit Evil with it.
 And bookmark files are nearly simple... they ought to be transferable and change-able and all that.
 And, they are, to some degree, I found.

 What I wanted (and still want), is to be able to add bookmarks at will during my normal usage, check them all whenever I feel like it, and periodically put the whole complete package on the webserver in a nice old-school doesn't-drop-cookies-doesn't-track-your-browsing sort of way.